Pratik-94/Human-Robot-Team-for-Failure-Correction/README.md

 The main aim of this project is to demonstrate the power of human robot interaction and human robot team.This project will show how an efficient communication between human and robot can help tacling dynamic real life environment issues faced in today's world.
 These real life problems are mentioned in the research question section below.
 We have tried to demonstrate some of these real life issues with a help of simple environment in ROS and pick-place task.

 ## Research Question
+The pick and place task of 3 boxes kept on a table is pretty simple and straightforward to be solved autonomously by the robot.
+But consider a complex manipulation task of pick-placing more than 100 of boxes with different orientations.
+In real world, considering the physics and other mechanical factors, solving this task autonomously becomes quite challenging.No matter how much you try to make the robot accurate in its mechanical, electrical or other properties there will always be a chance of robot failing due to mechanical shocks,electrical issues, physical issues ,singularity and many more. some examples of these issues are : "Robots fails to compute inverse kinematics", "Robot Drops the package", "Robot misbehaves" ....

+Due to all this, these problems are inevitable atleast for now.
+In all these scenarious, assistance of human to the robot is a necessity for completing all such super complex tasks.For assisting the robots,there is a need for making robot understand the language of the humans.(voice to text...).
+And for understanding the language or what the human is exactly trying say the communication should be efficient,lucid and interleaving.This makes us conclude with the research question

+- `How to communicate with a robot more efficiently and incorporate failure actions?`

 ## Installations